Sanglorian/orcus/Orcus Rulebook - current.md

 **Controlled (condition):** The creature is under the control of another.
 **Immobile (condition):** The creature cannot willingly leave its current space.

-**Unwilling movement:** Unwilling movement is one of three forms of movement forced on a creature: pushes, pulls and slides.
+**Unwilling movement:** Unwilling movement is one of three forms of movement forced on a creature: pushes, pulls and shunts.
+**Shunt (unwilling movement):** A shunt moves the creature in any direction, unlike a pull which must bring them closer or a push which must take them further away.

 **Extended challenge:** A challenge that requires multiple skill checks to overcome, not just one.
 An extended challenge will identify how many successes are required to succeed at the overall task; typically, these must be achieved before three failures.